 The otherworldliness of my eldest autistic child was to remain for some time, gradually responding to the world through their interests and sensory experiences.
-At 18 months old my child did not appear to understand, or seek to communicate with, the world around them.
+At 18 months old my child did not appear to understand, or seek to communicate with, the people around them.
 Their language had gone from being a few words to nothing, with responses to direct approaches ignored, rebuffed with noises, or through physical responses.
-There was no shared language, such as pointing or eye contact, with needs supported through observation, prediction and a familiar environment; building a picture of what their preferences and needs were, to ensure that they thrived.
+There was no shared language, such as pointing or eye contact, with needs supported through observation, prediction and a familiar environment; building a picture of what their preferences and needs were, to ensure that they thrived and were happy.
 It was not easy in a time where there was less understanding of autism, the differences in communication, sensory processing and particularly how best to support an autistic child.

-In response to those wondering whether the aforementioned child’s trajectory was changed for the better through their therapy, that would be for their family to say.
+In response to those wondering whether the aforementioned child’s trajectory was changed for the better through receiving ABA therapy, that would be for their family to say.
 Although I continue to be very happy with the decisions I made.
 It is important to remember that when looking at your child, listening to alternative views and trying different ideas, it can be easy to claim things do or don’t work, because of the changes made; however, it is rarely possible to know for sure.
 I will talk about this subject another time; having tried (and stopped) some interventions, such as a gluten-free diet when my child was diagnosed with a ‘leaky-gut’ (through sending a urine sample off in the post!), as well as explaining my misplaced fear of the MMR vaccine.
 Certainly predictability, flexibility (of adults), the use of interests and a child-centred approach, are all ones that can help, especially the latter, as all children are different and dynamic human beings.

 At this time (1995) when I was exploring autism and trying to understand my child’s view of the world, it became apparent that words were not their preferred way to communicate, and English was certainly not their first language.
 Music and singing songs provided times of connection and reciprocal responses, often relating to interests, Postman Pat, Rosie and Jim, Tots TV, Brum (thank you Anne Wood for everything Ragdoll!) or Thomas the Tank Engine.
 Snippets of language, mostly echolalic (repeated verbatim) words and phrases began, which became increasingly meaningful.
 It did not feel like the words were being used or understood, as in a conventional language, with each word having a distinct meaning, but it was a sung language where groups of sounds were used, such as “taamow” (come on), “fonomee” (follow me).

 At the same time, I had some happy coincidences I wish all parents could have available to them.
-My child began a special school nursery, which was inclusive of local ‘mainstream’ children, where there was a positive and real-life environment, with experienced and trained staff.
+My child began a special school nursery, which was inclusive of local ‘mainstream’ children, where there was a positive and real-life environment, with experienced and trained staff to support the children.
 At this school, Makaton signing was used and I met a wonderful speech therapist, who is now a very good friend.
 I was facilitated to learn Makaton signing myself, as well as receiving Hanen training and Portage, from another highly experienced speech therapist.
 Although my child did not communicate themselves through Makaton, other than when participating in songs, it did provide a springboard and enabled them to understand my gestures when I communicated key information, such as ‘finished’ and ‘more’.
-The Hanen and Portage training supported me to see how I needed to work in parallel and mirror my child, connecting through their interests, rather than my own.
+The Hanen and Portage training supported me to see how I needed to work in parallel and mirror my child, connecting through their interests, rather than my own perspective.